 Confirm Bank Balance

-Insufficient funds are a very common reason for transaction declines.
-Always know how much money you have.
+Insufficient funds are a frequent reason for transaction declines.
+Always be aware of your available balance.

 - Perform a balance enquiry: Use AePS to check your balance first.